 Those who ate the first marshmallow as children tended to be more easily distracted and less dependable as adults.

-They had lower intellectual abilities and struggled to deal with pressurised situations, showing a lot less self control.
+They had lower intellectual abilities and struggled to control emotions during stress.
 They continued to react impulsively to situations and couldn't delay gratification in reaching their goals.

 Daniel Goleman believes this experiment shows that learning to control our impulses leads to greater success in life.
 There are negative personal and work related costs associated with impulsive and emotional reactions.

-There are some things you can start doing to improve your self regulation.
+You can improve your self regulation.
 Here are a few ideas:

 Emotions are infectious